KnightNikhil/Java-Interview-Preparation/JavaNotes/Spring.md

 ⸻

 **14. Common pitfalls & clarifications (interview traps)**
--	@NotNull vs @NotEmpty vs @NotBlank — know differences.
 -	@Valid vs @Validated:
   -	@Valid (javax/ jakarta) is Bean Validation annotation used to trigger cascade on nested objects (works on method params in some contexts).
   -	@Validated (Spring) enables validation groups and method-level validation via AOP.
 -	Primitive types can’t be null.
 Use wrapper types if nullability matters.
 -	@Email is not RFC 100% spec — may accept invalid addresses; for full validation use stricter logic.
 -	volatile/concurrency & validation? unrelated — don’t mix up.